A Learning-Augmented Overlay Network: Introduction

 The contributions of this paper are threefold.
-First, we formulate the Optimum Static Skip List Network (OSSLN) problem and prove it can be solved in polynomial time, with an algorithm based on dynamic programming (Theorem \ref{OSSLN:optimum-cost}).
+First, we formulate the Optimum Static Skip List Network (\ossln) problem and prove it can be solved in polynomial time, with an algorithm based on dynamic programming (\autoref{OSSLN:optimum-cost}).
 This result extends the previous work of~\cite{martinez1995optimal} to the case with pairwise demands in line with recent demand-aware results~\cite{SplayNet16}.
-Later on, this algorithm demonstrates that the task of finding optimal predictions for our learning-augmented P2P protocol is also polynomial.
+This algorithm demonstrates that the task of finding optimal predictions for our learning-augmented overlay algorithm is polynomial, which allowed us to run our evaluations.

-As our second contribution, we present a new P2P design called \emph{Continuous Skip List Network} (Continuous \sln, Definition~\ref{def:continuous_sln}), which generalizes Skip List Networks~\cite{SkipListNetwork} (\sln, Definition~\ref{def:sln}) and skip lists~\cite{skiplists}.
-We show that a \sln with real-valued heights enables a functioning P2P protocol in that we implement the three basic primitives route, join and leave with state-of-the-art, logarithmic message complexity.
-We note that all known P2P designs that are based on skip lists~\cite{HarveyJSTW03, MLSkipList1, AspnesS03} historically perceive it as chained lists stacked on each other and explicitly use that discrete nature in the protocol implementation, we show that this is not necessary.
-We then present a Continuous \sln protocol called \uniform that draws its heights uniformly at random in the interval $(0, 1)$ and show that \uniform matches the performances of state-of-the-art P2P protocols with both routing path lengths and maximum degrees lower than $O(\log n)$ with high probability.
+As our second contribution, we present a new overlay design called \emph{Continuous Skip List Network} (\csln, \autoref{def:continuous_sln}), which generalizes Skip List Networks~\cite{SkipListNetwork} (\sln, \autoref{def:sln}) and the classic skip lists~\cite{skiplists}.
+We show that a \csln offers a functioning overlay algorithm in that we implement the three basic primitives join, leave and route.
+We then present a specific (without prediction) \csln called \uniform that draws its heights uniformly at random in the interval $[0, 1]$.
+We show that \uniform matches the performances of state-of-the-art overlay algorithms with both routing path lengths and maximum degrees in $O(\log n)$ with high probability.